The Abundance Paradox

 Limit: Transparency without comprehension is indistinguishable from opacity.
 The architecture shifts the bottleneck from access to attention.

 The architecture is too effective for its own employment model.
 If production is automated, marketing outlawed, planned obsolescence eliminated, and non-profit competition replaces brand duplication — the economy needs far fewer enterprises and far fewer workers.
-One good water filter replaces forty competing brands.
-No sales force, no advertising department, no IP lawyers, no retail markup chain.
-The productivity gains that currently get absorbed by artificial churn actually reach the consumer — which means production requires a fraction of the current workforce.
+Forty artificially differentiated water filter brands (same filter, different packaging and marketing) collapse to perhaps five genuinely different designs competing on peer-reviewed performance in the e-marketplace.
+The five remain because they represent real engineering differences.
+What disappears is the artificial multiplication: sales forces, advertising departments, IP lawyers, retail markup chains.
+The productivity gains that currently get absorbed by artificial differentiation actually reach the consumer — which means production requires a fraction of the current workforce.

 This is the abundance paradox coming home to roost inside the architecture itself.
 The system solves the production problem so well that it creates an employment problem.
 Fewer enterprises means fewer roles.
 Fewer roles means less income.
 Less income in a system that still has consumer choice means reduced participation — which starves the raffle of proposals and the e-market of activity.